vekp/3d-printing/README.md

     <figcaption>Roland's 7th birthday and Tiana's first time outside since the stroke.</figcaption>
 </figure>

+You may have noticed my freshly shaved head in the photo.
+Tiana had to have a large portion of her hair removed for the surgery.
+Like any parent would, I wished for her suffering to have happened to me instead.
+Shaving my head was the only thing I way I could think of to share in her suffering without actually hurting myself.
+And it came with bonus giggles every time she looked at me over the following week or so.

 I had my first experience with 3D printing at RCH.
 I occasionally visited the Spiritual Care centre, where I met Paul, the coordinator.
 Paul is a 3D printing enthusiast, and his office was decorated with an assortment of sensory toys, lithophanes of his family and other items that he had 3D printed himself.
 When I introduced Tiana to him, he kindly gave her an articulating crystal dragon.
 I couldn’t figure out how it had been assembled, until Paul explained how the nature of additive 3D printing in layers from the bottom up allows for the creation of permanently interlocked pieces - something difficult to achieve using traditional manufacturing methods.
 I was intrigued by the possibilities.